Swimming pools and spas

 The new regulations introduce ‘Independently qualified pool inspectors (IQPI)’.
 An IQPI is someone who’s been approved by MBIE to inspect and certify pools.
 MBIE has a list of IQPIs available online and will add to it when more register.

 You can choose to hire an IQPI in your area to inspect your pool, or to have Council carry out the inspection.
-See General compliance fees for costs.
+See Building consent fees for costs.

 We’ve introduced inspection fees to meet the new resourcing, record keeping and administration costs associated with ensuring all pool barriers comply with the Building (Pools) Amendment Act 2016.